Child Safety Seats

 - Be consistent!
 Buckle the car seat into the vehicle correctly on every ride.

-- Remember: Infants face backward, toddlers face forward.
+- Remember: Infants face backward, toddlers (older than 2 years old) face forward.
 The rear seat is the safest place in the vehicle.

 - Never secure an infant in the front seat of a vehicle with a passenger air bag.
 The backseat is the safest place for children of any age.